mihirchaudhari/mihirchaudhari.github.io/_posts/2023-08-05-mafia-love-raycasting.md

 to draw all the strips, knowing that in this edge case maybe all the strips won't be drawn.
 This could also try and draw an enemy that isn't visible at all, but since there aren't that many enemies, this is okay.

 One last thing which is unique from drawing walls is the z-buffer.
-When we calculate the wall distnaces, we had to store the distances in this z-buffer.
+When we calculate the wall distances, we had to store the distances in this z-buffer.
 This is the wish.com version of a z-buffer in something like OpenGL, because it stores the distance for the entire vertical column, not every pixel.
 This leads to a weird display problem were the transparent part of an enemy/bullet can cover up something behind it.
 First, to draw